 (1) Argon arc welding

-Argon is an inert gas, which can protect the electrode and molten metal from the harmful effects of air.
+Argon, being an inert gas, protects the electrode and the molten metal from the damaging effects of air.

 Non melting electrode argon arc welding

-Common electrodes used in this process are Tungsten electrodes that are doped with thorium oxide or cerium oxide are commonly used, which are characterized by strong electron thermal emission ability, high melting point and boiling point (3700k and 5800k).
+Common electrodes used in this process are Tungsten electrodes that are doped with thorium oxide or cerium oxide.
+These electrodes have high electron thermal emission ability, a high melting point, and a high boiling point (3700K and 5800K, respectively).

-(1) Due to the protection of argon, it is suitable for the welding of various alloy steels, non-ferrous metals easy to oxidize, and rare metals such as zirconium, tantalum and molybdenum.
+- Versatile Welding: Due to the protection provided by argon, TIG welding is suitable for welding various alloy steels, non-ferrous metals that are prone to oxidation, and rare metals such as zirconium, tantalum, and molybdenum.

 - Capability to Weld Thin Plates: Tungsten pulsed Argon Arc Welding (TPAW) can be used to weld thin plates below 0.8mm and some dissimilar metals.

 (2) Carbon dioxide gas shielded welding

-The primary purpose of using CO2 as a shielding gas is to isolate the welding area from the air and prevent the harmful effect of nitrogen in the air on the molten metal.
+The primary purpose of using CO2 as a shielding gas is to isolate the welding area from air and prevent the harmful effects of nitrogen on the molten metal.
 This helps to maintain the integrity of the weld and produce high-quality results.

 Therefore, welding is carried out in CO2, CO and O2 oxidation atmosphere.

 - High welding speed, automatic welding and high productivity.